Directed by: Steve McQueen || Produced by: Steve McQueen, Iain Canning, Emile Sherman, Arnon Milchan

 Further problems can be found in aspects of McQueen’s direction, which surprised me.
 In keeping with the tight, close-up focused European cinematography of 12 Years a Slave and especially Abdellatif Kechiche’s Blue is the Warmest Color (2013), McQueen uses tight-shots more frequently and unconventionally than most mainstream Western filmmakers.
 He often uses them here in place of establishing wide shots or to set the mood before a more visceral sequence.
 More or less all his abrupt close-ups I found pointless or contrary to the purpose of a given scene, particularly in a thematically diverse film such as this with an ensemble cast.
 McQueen’s instincts to visualize the film as more and more intimate clash with the story’s wide focus, its multi-faceted, subplot heavy “story of a city.”
-The best shot in the entire film is a long-take via a camera fixed atop the exterior of Farrell’s car, using the vehicle as a sort of dolly illustrating his travel from low-income neighborhoods to gentrified housing to his near picturesque mansion; this hints at subplots concerning political corruption and social stratification that are way more interesting than our principle heist plot or its boring characters.
+The best shot in the entire film is a long-take via a camera fixed atop the exterior of Farrell’s car, using the vehicle as a sort of dolly illustrating his travel from low-income neighborhoods to gentrified housing to his near picturesque mansion; this hints at subplots concerning political corruption and social stratification that are way more interesting than our primary heist plot or its boring characters.

 While Widows‘ subject-matter is topical and aspects of its broad narrative are interesting, the project is undercut by a weak cast outside of Davis, Kaluuya, Farrell, and Duvall, only the first of whom has substantial screentime; McQueen’s directorial style furthermore clashes with the story’s wide scope and lame Hollywood twist.
 I think McQueen, an impressive filmmaker though he may be, was the wrong fit for this project, which may have required an additional draft by a screenwriter who wasn’t Gillian Flynn.
 What kept me engaged at all was Davis’ great lead role and performance, as well as more general aspects of the film’s crime drama, though both are parts of a larger story with which I just didn’t connect.